In This Article

-But does it actually work?
-Vowing to use the treatment four times per day (twice in the morning and twice in the evening), I volunteered my lips to play guinea pig for a week.
-Although I’m completely happy with their size and appearance, my top lip is quite a bit thinner than my bottom, and I do have some deep wrinkles that can easily veer pruney (and chapped-looking) if I start to neglect my scrub and balm routine.
+Although I’m completely happy with the size and appearance of my lips, my top lip is quite a bit thinner than my bottom, and I do have some deep wrinkles that can easily veer pruney (and chapped-looking) if I start to neglect my scrub and balm routine.
 So yes, I was excited to see what the JuvaLips device would do for my upper lip and if consistent usage might blur and smooth those pesky, deep-set lines.

+Vowing to use the treatment four times per day (twice in the morning and twice in the evening), I volunteered my lips to play guinea pig for a week.
 That being said, I was slightly intimidated before my first go-round.
 I have sensitive skin, and the potential for bruising was slightly concerning to me.
 However, I was immediately surprised by the light intensity of the pressure, and the suctioning sensation was far less intense than I had initially anticipated.
 (If I had to make a comparison, it’d be to that of a large fish sucking on your lips—which, as a disclaimer, I haven’t experienced firsthand but sounds about right, regardless.)

-What’s more, the first few times I tried the device, I couldn’t have been more surprised (or pleased!) with the significant difference I saw in my pout—flushed, plump, and all-around perkier.
+The first few times I tried the device, I couldn’t have been more surprised (or pleased!) with the significant difference I saw in my pout—flushed, plump, and all-around perkier.
 Plus, the results seemed to last for a good part of the day, and I didn’t experience any of the aforementioned bruising.

 However, after the days and treatments wore on, I did notice a drop-off on impact, and though the brand does stipulate you may need to experiment with technique (so it could have been user error), it almost seemed as if my lips were growing accustomed to the pulsating and becoming resistant to the device’s previous magic.
 So while I noted a subtle difference in the size of my lips over the course of the week, I just wasn’t seeing the same staggering results I had noticed right off the bat.